-Form W-2, Wage and Tax Statement Form 1099-INT, Interest Income Form 1040EZ, Income Tax Return for Single and Joint Filers with No Dependents
+Form W-2, Wage and Tax Statement Form 1099-INT, Interest Income Form 1040, U.S. Individual Income Tax Return

 Background

 Interest is the charge for the use of borrowed money.
 A common way to earn interest income is to deposit funds in a financial institution, such as a bank or credit union.
 Most interest income is taxable-that is, it is subject to income tax.
 Tax-exempt interest income is not subject to income tax and is earned on funds loaned to states, cities, counties, or the District of Columbia.
 In most cases, interest income is reported on Form 1099-INT.
 All taxable interest income is reported on the taxpayer's return, even if it is not reported on Form 1099-INT.